 In the battle, Lord Brahma ultimately killed the demon using lotus as his weapon.
 But, three petals of the lotus flower fell in different parts of Pushkar.
 It is believed that where these petals fell, three lakes emerged.
 One of the lakes is believed to be the Pushkar Lake which is surrounded by ghats and temples and is also considered as a pilgrimage site for Hindu devotees.

-Pushkar Lake Banks.
+Pushkar Fair.
 Here, you will be finding the right combination of colours, fun, spectacle blended right into one.
-This fair sees plenty of livestock, farmers, traders and villagers from all across the Rajasthan.
-You also get to witness a plethora of animal races along with amazing cultural performances as well as camel processions.
+This fair sees plenty of livestock, farmers, traders and villagers from all across the state.
+You also get to witness amazing cultural performances as well as camel processions.

 Mahadeva Temple.
-This temple is out and out amazing when it comes to experiencing something truly divine.
-The Mahadeva Temple is not only a source of a spiritual getaway but also is responsible for taking you through the scintillating history of this place.
+This temple must be on your travel list if you want to experience something truly divine.
+The Mahadeva Temple is not only a source of spiritual knowledge but also takes you through the scintillating history of this place.

 Pushkar Lake.
 Pushkar Lake is situated near the temple of Lord Brahma.
-And if we go by mythology then this is the place where Brahma and Savitri offered their prayers.
+If mythological stories are to be believed, then this is the place where Lord Brahma and Goddess Savitri offered their prayers.
 Furthermore, it is also believed that a dip in this holy river can help you attain Moksha.

-Visit the Meera Temple.
-You can go and visit the Meera temple in Merta which is more or less 400 years old.
-Previously this city was also known as the Medantak which was also considered as the birthplace of the Meera Bai.
-And apart from this, the Dadhimati Temple along with the Charbhuja Temple is also responsible for attracting a large number of devotees on a yearly basis.
+Meera Temple.
+You can go and visit the Meera temple which is considered to be about 400 years old.
+The temple is situated in Merta City, interestingly this place is considered as the birthplace of Meera Bai.
+Apart from Meera Temple, Dadhimati Temple and Charbhuja Temple also attract a large number of devotees, annually.